By category:

 A3: | Heys across the set with this couple — 1st couple start right shoulder with opposite sex. |

-B3: | 1st and 3rd couples three changes of a circular hey.
+B3: | 1st and 3rd couples three changes with hands.
 All two-hand turn. |

 Repeat twice more.